Cowboys News App [Android]

 Will Cowboys Be Forced to “Reach” for a Cornerback in First Round?

 This year's cornerback class is fairly interesting.
 It's a crowded room, for sure.
 A lot of cornerbacks will be drafted in the first three rounds of this year's virtual Draft.
-However, the might not feature as many “worthy” prospects as one would imagine.
+However, the first round might not feature as many “worthy” prospects as one would imagine.
 Especially for pick #17.

 The Cowboys don't need a rotational player or a solid contributor that can develop into a starter.
 No, they need a week 1 starter.